-The following guide will take you through the steps to configuring your new marketplace using WC Vendors Marketplace.
+The following guide will take you through the steps to install and configure your new marketplace using WC Vendors Marketplace.
+B

 You can install the plugin in a number of ways:

 From the WP Admin: In the WordPress admin panel navigate to Plugins > Add New, keyword search “WC Vendors Marketplace”.
 Click “Install Now”.
 Then Click “Activate”.

 From Zip File: In the WordPress admin panel navigate to Plugins > Add New, select “Upload Plugin”, browse to the un-zipped WC Vendors Marketplace .zip file, and click install now.

 FTP Upload: Using your FTP program upload the un-zipped plugin folder into the /wp-content/plugins/ folder of your WordPress installation.